AleWet/Particle-Simulator/README.md

 ## Contribution
 This project is open for contributions.
 Feel free to submit pull requests to improve performance, fix issues, or add features.

-## License
-*TBD*

----

-If you have any questions or need help with setup, feel free to open an issue in the repository.